misima49/Keeper-App-API/README.md

 The API can be accessed at: https://git.heroku.com/misima-keeper-app.git \
 Front end for this app is still work in progress.
 The link will be update here once it's done.

-To use the app you can either send the documented requests to the deployed link or set the app locally as explained below:
+To use the app you can either send the documented requests to the deployed link or set up the app locally as explained below:

 ## Run Locally